 If you are still paying off college, thinking about retirement can seem miles away.
 However, when you are young is the best time to be thinking about retirement.
 Money saved in your 20’s and 30’s can grow dramatically by the time you hit retirement age.
-The key is to strike a reasonable balance between the two important goals.
+The key is to strike a reasonable balance between the two crucial goals.

 Use Your Income to Leverage Lower Payments

 One of the biggest perks about having a “real job” salary is that your income can open the door for lower interest rates.
-Companies like Laurel Road and SoFi will pay off your existing high interest student loans and replace them with new loans at hopefully much lower interest rates.
+Companies like Laurel Road and SoFi will pay off your existing high-interest student loans and replace them with new loans at hopefully much lower interest rates.
 The idea behind their business is that a college grad with a job is much less of a credit risk than a student with no degree and no job.

 The first real job after college is an exciting time.
 A steady paycheck opens the door to many new opportunities.
-One opportunity that should definitely be utilized is the chance to get your student loans under control.
+One opportunity that should be utilized is the chance to get your student loans under control.